 Let’s add a star rating to our team member component:

-Insert Font Awesome star below the name and add a CSS class to make it golden.
+Insert a Font Awesome star below the name and add a CSS class and styling to make it golden.
 Update the components.
 Everybody got a one-star rating!
 We can’t even duplicate stars in component instances because the star is not editable.

 With that we can duplicate stars in component instances to create individual star rating for each team member.
 Updating components will preserve the stars.